f1tenth/f1tenth_coursekit/lectures/ModuleG/index.rst

 .. _doc_moduleG:

-Module G: F1TENTH Grand Prix!!
+Module G: RoboRacer Grand Prix!!
 =======================================
 The last module is when students showcase their projects and the course culminates in the :ref:`Final Race - Race 3 <doc_race3>`.